 (SEE ALSO: 29x United miles at Sears today!)

-He shared that he has earned a lot of his miles through churning on the Citi American executive card.
+He shared that he has earned a lot of his miles through signups for the Citi American executive card.
 I don’t want to go in to a ton of detail on that but suffice it to say, it left a lot of jaws dropped in the room 😀

 He then had a great slide that his 10 year old son made of his understanding of manufactured spending